krstau/Ancestor-Chart/README.md

 * Option to add parents (mulitple generations)
 * Option to search for persons by attribute
 * Option to edit persons
 * Option to delete persons
 * Option to print all persons
 * Unit tests (Catch2)

-The program uses a depth first traversal algorithm for searching for persons by attribute.

 ## UML Diagram